Chicken with Plums (film)

-Chicken with Plums (Poulet aux prunes) is a 2011 internationally co-produced drama film directed by Marjane Satrapi and Vincent Paronnaud.
+Chicken with Plums (Poulet aux prunes) is a 2011 internationally co-produced comedy drama film directed by Marjane Satrapi and Vincent Paronnaud.
 It is based on Satrapi's graphic novel of the same name.
 The film premiered in competition at the 68th Venice International Film Festival on 3 September 2011.
 It was released in France on 26 October through Le Pacte.

 Plot

-After Faranguisse (Maria de Medeiros) becomes enraged at her musician husband Nasser-Ali (Mathieu Amalric) for failing to take care of his children, she takes his violin and smashes it.
+After Faranguisse (Maria de Medeiros) becomes enraged at her musician husband Nasser-Ali (Mathieu Amalric) for failing to take care of his children, and she takes his violin and smashes it.
 Nasser-Ali then goes on a quest to find a new violin, but after purchasing a Stradivarius and attempting to play it, he realizes that he has lost his will to play and therefore to live.
 After contemplating various methods of suicide he finally decides to take to his bed and simply die there.

 While in bed, he reflects on his life and images from his past and future play out before him.
 In a vision of the future his eldest daughter Lili marries a man her mother approves of, divorces him, and then has a passionate affair with an actor.
-After the actor dies of a heart attack Lili smokes, drinks and becomes addicted to gambling, eventually suffering three heart attacks and finally dying after the third.
+After the actor dies of a heart attack, Lili smokes, drinks and becomes addicted to gambling, eventually suffering three heart attacks and dying after the third.
 His younger son, meanwhile, ends up in America with multiple children and becomes a grandfather after his overweight daughter goes to the hospital with stomach pains and gives birth to a son she names Jimmy-Nassar.

 In the midst of his attempts to die, Faranguisse, finally concerned, cooks Nasser-Ali his favourite dish of chicken with plums.
 It is revealed that Faranguisse was in love with Nasser-Ali from the time she was a child, and waited for him as he became a famous musician and toured the world.
 Upon his return, his mother (Isabella Rossellini) pressured him into marrying Faranguisse.
 Faranguisse attempts to feed Nasser-Ali the chicken with plums but he rejects it, reiterating that he will never forgive her for destroying his violin.

 On the fifth day, finding himself still alive, he remembers that when his mother was dying she asked him to stop praying for her as his prayers were keeping her alive and she was in pain.
-When he stopped praying, her soul became a cloud of smoke which appeared over her grave.
+When he stopped praying, her soul became a cloud of smoke that appeared over her grave.
 As it turns out, Nassar-Ali's youngest son is praying for him.